 These will be written with the parents, child and class teacher.
-These identify clear SMART targets to be supported in class and though clearly defined interventions.
+These identify clear SMART (specific, measurable, achievable, relevant and time-bound) targets to be supported in class and though clearly defined interventions.
 These will be regularly reviewed (usually every half term) even as part of the ongoing assess, plan, do review cycle.

-Other agencies are involved when necessary, e.g. speech and language therapy, advisory teaching service.
-The Educational Psychologist may be involved to help with the assessment and support of a
+Other agencies are involved when necessary, e.g. speech and language therapy.
+The Educational Psychologist linked to the school may be involved to help with the assessment and support of a specific special need.